 Similarity, in this context, is defined as a relationship between two or more configurable components.
-Two configurable components are similar if a subset of their configurable parameters have equal or identical values.
+Two configurable components are similar if a subset of their configurable parameters have identical values.
 Such configurable components are not themselves identical, as some of their configurable parameters may have different values.
 The similarity that exists in such systems enables the reuse of configuration data: instead of configuring every configurable parameter separately, configurable parameters with identical values can be configured all at once.
-The large number of configurable parameters and the high degree of similarity lead to the potential for a high degree of configuration reuse, which can considerably reduce the effort required for creating such configurations.
+The large number of configurable parameters and the high degree of similarity lead to the potential for a high degree of configuration reuse.
+This can considerably reduce the configuration effort, which we define to be proportional to the number of manual configuration decisions.

-Figure 1: A fragment of a simplified subsea production system.
+Fig. 1: Fragment of a simplified subsea production system.
+The similarity that exists in

-Configuration is currently done in our industry partner using an in-house tool with primitive support for configuration reuse through a "copy-and-paste" mechanism.
+Configuration is currently done in our industry partner using an in-house tool with primitive support for configuration reuse through a copy and paste mechanism.
 The existing support for the reuse of configuration data at our industry partner has the following limitations: (1) It does not provide the user with sufficient control over the configuration reuse.
 The user can only select one subcomponent and duplicate its whole configuration.
 As a result, it is sometimes necessary to modify the values of some configurable parameters in the duplicated subcomponents.
 (2) It does not automatically enforce the reuse of configuration data.
-The configuration engineer has to derive, based on her own knowledge and experience, a configuration reuse plan that specifies what data should be reused and how.
+The configuration reuse plan that specifies what data should be reused and how.
 The configuration tool cannot help following the configuration reuse plan.
 (3) Changes in the configuration data are not automatically propagated to the copies, therefore resulting in inconsistencies.

-In our previous work [7, 6] we proposed a model-based configuration approach that ensures the consistency of a, possibly partial, product during the configuration process.
+In our previous work [5,4], we proposed a model-based configuration approach that ensures the consistency of a, possibly partial, product during the configuration process.
 In this paper, we build on our previous work to propose an approach for modeling structural similarities in ICSs to automatically reuse configuration data while preventing all the above-mentioned limitations.

-3. Related work
+3 Related work

-Feature models [18, 10] have been most commonly studied in the literature (e.g., [19, 15, 9]) for modeling commonalities and variabilities in product families.
-In practice, very few successful applications (i.e., [13, 14, 22, 24]) of feature models have been reported according to the findings of a preliminary review presented in [17].
-Another group of approaches, which address architecture-level variability modeling (e.g., [23, 25, 16, 20]), are studied and evaluated in our previous work [7, 8].
+Feature models [19, 10] have been most commonly studied in the literature (e.g., [20, 16, 9]) for specification and model-based analysis of product families.
+However, few industrial applications (i.e., [13, 15, 23, 25]) of feature models have been reported according to the findings of a preliminary review presented in [18].
+Another group of approaches, which address architecture-level variability modeling (e.g., [24, 27, 17, 21]), are studied and evaluated in our previous work [5, 6].
 Structural similarities within individual products, and modeling solutions to capture them are, however, missing from these approaches and applications.

 Practical challenges in the configuration of highly-configurable systems have been studied, and large numbers of configurable parameters and their implicit interdependencies have been categorized as one major source of configuration errors [12].
-Moreover, results from a systematic literature review [21] confirms that automation is one of the most important requirements for configuration and product derivation support.
-Related work on automated verification and guidance during configuration is presented in our previous work [6, 5].
-To the best of our knowledge, however, there is no work in the literature focusing on the automated reuse of configuration data, or on the similarity-based approaches to improve or automate configuration.
+Moreover, results from a systematic literature review [22] confirm that automation is one of the most important requirements for configuration and product derivation support.
+Related work on automated verification and guidance during configuration is presented in our previous work [4].
+To the best of our knowledge, however, there is no work in the literature focusing on the automated reuse of configuration.
 In this paper, we address this gap by proposing a model-based approach to the automated reuse of configuration data based on structural similarities in large-scale, highly-configurable embedded systems.

-4. Overview of our approach
+4 Overview of our approach